So you’ve seen the top tourist spots in Hanoi?

 Once the capital of French Indochina before European influences appeared in the city’s architecture, which you might quickly notice.
 It is sometimes monikered as the Paris of the East.

-Recommended Accommodation In Hanoi
+Recommended Accommodation Options In Hanoi

 - The JW Marriott Hotel Hanoi is your choice if you’re looking for a modern place to stay in Hanoi since it’s one of the newest hotels in the city.
 And they are hard to come by as many properties are quite dated.
-It is located a little away from the Old Quarter, however it’s right on a beautiful lake in a newer area of Hanoi which is popular by expats.
+It is located a little away from the Old Quarter, however it’s right on a beautiful lake in a newer area of Hanoi which is popular with expats.

 - Hanoi Old Quarter Hostel is a great budget choice when you want to meet other travellers.
 Choose to stay in a dorm or private room, location is right in the Old Quarter, right where all the sights and sounds are at!